blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 | 6+          | 25 |
 +-------------+----+
 ```
+### Reliable Talent
+When you roll less than 10 on a skill check, you may

 ### Esoteric Knowledge
 At level 7, you learn to dip into the knowledge of other fields, recreating spells of other magical disciplines using your focus.
-Choose a
+Choose a spell from another class's spell list.
+You now know the spell and can prepare it.

+### Unbound Knowledge
+At level 10, your knowledge exceeds your power.
+Choose one spell from any class's spell list, level 5 or lower.
+You know this spell.
+When you prepare it, you consume 20 stamina dice.

 ## Spell list